 The forgeops install command examines the image defaulter file to determine which Docker images to use.

-If you prefer not to deploy the CDM using a single forgeops install command, see Alternative deployment techniques for more information.
+If you prefer not to deploy the CDM using a single forgeops install command, refer to Alternative deployment techniques for more information.

 介 Important